Google report assesses how AI can best serve humanity

 The Global AI Impact Challenge concludes in February.
 Google has not yet determined whether a second challenge of $25 million will be held.

-Google isn’t alone in its championing of AI for good initiatives.
-Microsoft also has AI for Earth, accessibility, and humanitarian action initiatives underway, and the United Nations is exploring a range of AI for good initiatives including how AI can be used to achieve Sustainable Development Goals (SDG).
+Google isn’t alone in championing of AI for good initiatives.
+Microsoft also has AI for Earth, accessibility, and humanitarian action initiatives underway, and the United Nations is exploring a range of AI for good initiatives, including how AI can be used to achieve Sustainable Development Goals (SDG).